Concerned about Okta's acquisition of Auth0? Learn how to migrate from Auth0 to FusionAuth

 Some service providers may require the signature in a specific location.
 When Assertion is selected the signature element will be a child of the assertion.
 When Response is selected the signature will be placed at the top level of the response.

 This specifies a lambda that FusionAuth will invoke prior to sending the SAML response to the service provider.
 This allows you to write a lambda to populate additional information into the SAML response.
-In most cases, your lambda will add additional `Attribute`s to the response.
+In most cases, your lambda will add an Attribute, or more than one, to the response.

 The complete documentation for this lambda can be found on the SAML v2 response populate lambda documentation page.